honeycombio/workshop-advanced-instrumentation/README.md

 cd workshop
 ```

-2. Set up your local environment with your Honeycomb API Key and Dataset name.
+2. Set up your local environment with your Honeycomb API Key.
 You will need a Honeycomb Team in order to
    get your API key.
 If you don't have a Honeycomb Team you can sign up for a free one [here](https://honeycomb.io/signup).
-   For Dataset name, we recommend `workshop` but you can make this whatever you like.
    The `-w` option will write the environment variables to your shell profile.

 ```shell